gbelo/gBrogue/README.md

-# gBrogue - v1.0 RC1
+# gBrogue (v1.17.10.24)
-gBrogue: A fork of the wonderful roguelike Brogue
+gBrogue: A community-driven fork of Brogue

-I'm a huge fan of Brogue.
-For one thing, Brogue gives you -a lot- of information so that you can make well-informed decisions, and unlike pretty much every other roguelike out there it's playable without a thousand pages of spoilers. gBrogue is based on Brogue v1.7.4 and mostly designed to crank Brogue's particular advantages up to 11.
+gBrogue is based on the roguelike game Brogue.
+It's mostly designed to build upon Brogue's particular advantages over other roguelikes.
+Brogue provides you with a lot of information, but not overwhelmingly so; is easy to navigate, use, and understand; and presents more varied and interesting level designs than many other roguelikes.
+This modest fork strives to crank these to 11 while also adding some twists and turns, with increments guided by community feedback.

+It's currently based upon Brogue v1.7.4. gBrogue v1.17.10.24 marks the first version with a real "v1.0" tag, meaning that the design philosophy and overall approach is sound enough to build upon.

+___

-Changes –
+Changes from Brogue –
 General feel / Overview:
  * Items have generally been streamlined, reduced in total number but enhanced in versatility.
 Many gameplay functions, such as throwing and applying/using items, are changed with that in mind.
  * You're given options.
 You can choose one of a few different special items on the very first floor to get the game going.
 You can choose to explore and find hidden areas to find more items.
 Potions, especially, are multipurpose.
 You can choose to allow your starting pet to accompany you and to take care of it, and/or you can free captured monsters along the way.